-These terms and conditions of employment will be in line, at minimum, with this labor management procedure, and national Labor Code;

 The project workers shall be able to raise their grievances using the grievance mechanism in the manner described in Chapter on Grievance Mechanism.

+The contractors’ labor management procedure must set out terms and conditions for the contracted workers.
+These terms and conditions should be in line, at minimum, with this labor management procedure, national Labor Code and General Conditions of the World Bank Standard bidding documents and comparable industry standards.

 Grievance Mechanism